bladewolf55/dotnet-maui-progression/docs/Maui.Progression.Post.03/Maui.Progression.Post.03.md

 It's contrived, I know, but we have two tests, one to make sure we return words for numbers, the other for what happens if a number doesn't have a word.

-Now add the class `NumberMap.cs` to the Domain with this code to pass the tests.
+Now add the class `NumberMap.cs` to the Models folder with this code to pass the tests.

 ```csharp
 using System;